trozware/ZonePet/ReadMe.txt

   - If you dismiss your pet using ZonePet, you will not get a new one until you left-click in the minimap button or use '/zp new'.
   - Tooltip should not appear anywhere except from the ZonePet minimap button.
-  - More likely to summon a random pet when you only have a few pets from the current zone. v 1.3.1: More options in mninmap button and chat window.
+  - More likely to summon a random pet when you only have a few pets from the current zone. v 1.3.1: More options in minimap button and chat window.
 Type /zp for help. v 1.3.0: Now with a minimap button.
 Mouse over the button for help. v 1.2.0: Will not summon a pet if you are stealthed.
 In PvP mode, will dismiss a pet when you stealth. v 1.0.0: Initial release.